 How to build a Vue.js Excel (XLS and XLSX) viewer

-In this blog post, you’ll learn how to build a Vue.js Excel viewer using the Nutrient Web SDK.
+In this blog post, you’ll learn how to build a Vue.js Excel viewer using Nutrient Web SDK.
 You’ll open and view XLS or XLSX files directly in your web browser using client-side processing (no server required).

 The image below shows what you’ll be building.